1953 Plzeň uprising: Aftermath

 The leaders of the Communist party decided to present the event as having been provoked by agents of imperialism and this remained the official explanation until 1989.
 The party was ordered to purge members suspected of "social-democratism" or of low levels of loyalty.
 The army stated that any future uprising would be suppressed immediately.

 On 8 June the measures instituted on 31 May were recalled, except for the currency reform; also prices were reduced somewhat.
-This and other uprisings in Central Europe forced the leaders of the Soviet Union to exercise greater control over these countries.
+The uprising and the wider wave of strikes forced the Communist Party of Czechoslovakia to reconsider its priorities and, together with pressure from Moscow, contributed to a tentative shift towards a “New Course” focused on improving workers’ living standards.
+In September 1953, the government announced retail price reductions and plans to construct 40,000 new homes in 1954.
+Between autumn 1953 and autumn 1956, retail prices were reduced six times, while personal consumption increased by 14 percent in 1954.

 No further violent uprising occurred in Czechoslovakia until the Warsaw Pact invasion of 1968.
 The Velvet Revolution (1989) that ended the power of the communist party was mostly bloodless.
 Detailed knowledge of the 1953 events in Plzeň was and still is relatively low among the Czech public.
 The shaken trust in the stability of the currency lasted for decades.